 Another great, former Slovak athlete.
 She was one of the best tennis players in the world and certainly the greatest Slovakia player.

 When talking about great Slovak sports players, we must mention another great tennis player, Dominika Cibulkova.
 She was in direct competition with above mentioned Hantuchova, great rivalry and friendship between those two great Slovakian players.

 5. Johan Nepomuk Hummel

 Johan was born in the 18th century, and he was one of the most famous Slovakian composers, pianists, concertmasters, and well-respected Slovak individuals worldwide.

 Another Slovak philologist, poet, the literary historian in the 18th century.
 Who really left his mark in Slovakian literature.

 A very famous person in Slovakia in the 19th century.
 He was a Theatre owner and one of the most appreciated individuals of his time.

 One of the most valuable basketball players in Slovakia.
 He has played in many clubs in Slovakia and Europe, well known for his charisma and personality.

 Learn More Slovak With The Ling App

+That’s it for Slovak names and nicknames!
 Suppose you want to learn more about Slovak culture or read something interesting like how to greet people in Slovak.
 Or even understand a simple thing you really need to know when you start learning Slovak.
 For example, the Slovak alphabet or other essential words and phrases.
 If you want to learn more about Slovak, try our great Ling app.
 You can learn over 60 languages with Ling through mini-games like speaking games, spelling games, etc. You also can improve your communication skill by using our chatbot function, in which you can be talking with a bot!
-Stay tuned for more great articles.